Shuzhengz/MATH-18_MATLAB_HW/README.md

 # Requirements

-You will need to have Matlab installed on your system in order to run the operations
+You will need to have MatLab installed on your system in order to run the operations

+The specific version used for these assignments is MatLab release 2022b

+Simulink and Simbolic Math Toolbox addons are required for symbolic operations